Bill Martin’s music career began in the 1960's performing folk music

 2003 Acoustic Reflections A retrospective of original and classic folk songs featuring Martin singing and showcasing his vibrant finger picking on an acoustic guitar.

-2010 Skylark Martin introduces his mellifluous chord-melody style presenting original solo guitar arrangements of jazz standards.
+2010 Skylark Martin introduces his mellifluous chord-melody technique presenting original solo guitar arrangements of jazz standards.

 2016 Mr. Lucky A celebration of Martin’s 50 years performing music.
 Highlighted are a selection of Broadway, movie and TV themes crafted in his dulcet style.